Dendrobyte/DiscordMC/README.md

 The plugin uses [Discord4J](https://discord4j.com/) as the main Library to communicate with Discord, and we therefore encourage you to check their documentation, if you wish to modify this code.

 ## Setting up the bot
 In order to use this bot, the config must be configured correctly.
-An example of this, can be found below
+An example of how the config ***should*** look:
 ```yaml
 settings:
   token: 'YOUR_TOKEN_HEER'